 Acceptance Rate: 9.5%

 While below average, Mathematics is far from the most competitive degree at Oxford.
-Despite getting significantly more applications in 2024, the offer and acceptance rates didn’t drop very far from the previous year.
+There was a slight drop in all metrics, which led to the acceptance rate dropping by 0.2%.

 Oxford PPE Acceptance Rate